Answered! Jump to accepted answer.

 Je suis canadienne.

-This relates to:Nationalities differ depending on whether you're a man or a woman (adjectives) -
+This question relates to:French lesson "Nationalities differ depending on whether you're a man or a woman (adjectives)"

 Kwiziq language super star

 The rules differ between English and French (of course they do lol!):

 - in English: nationalities all take capital letters, either used as adjectives (This is an English rug) or as nouns (There are two Frenchmen here).